 At the turn of the century, however, the elders of Carlisle realised that they needed to source some new, fresh, clean water for their ever expanding city.
 With the implementation of the 1887 Carlisle Corporation Acts came civic responsibility.
 There were three options – improve and extend the existing works at Stoneyholme on the eastern edge of the city, build a new pumping system on the Eden at Wetheral, or create a gravitational supply from the River Gelt.
 They opted for the latter.

 12 years and a quarter of a million pounds later, the labour of at least 700 men (about three times the population of the village at the time) had produced the system that is still in use today.
 Water is collected in Geltsdale and runs through a 21 inch pipe – the original – to enter the reservoir in Castle Carrock at its southern tip.
-It is then stored and eventually released through the iconic Draw Off tower which acts like a giant plughole (those who enjoy local ales will know that this tower is now the symbol of the Geltsdale Brewery).
+It is then stored and eventually released through the iconic Draw Off tower which acts like a giant plughole (those who enjoy local ales will know that this tower was the symbol of the now sadly defunct Geltsdale Brewery).
 The water is now treated at the modern works which were opened in 1992.
 Before that, there were a number of huge slow sand filter works which had stood since 1906.
-You can find out more about the history of the reservoir here: http://www.bbc.co.uk/cumbria/content/articles/2009/07/16/castle_carrock_reservoir_july09_feature.shtml or in a booklet which you can pick up in The Duke of Cumberland for £1.
+You can find out more about the history of the reservoir in a booklet which you can buy for £1 from the author Tom Speight (

 The modern plant, now run by United Utilities, can produce 15 million litres of drinking water per day.